Comprehensive Economic Development Strategy (CEDS)

 Norwalk, Stamford, Stratford, Trumbull, Weston, Westport, and Wilton

-The Regional Office of the U.S. Department of Commerce, Economic Development Administration, has completed a review of the South Western/Greater Bridgeport 2009 Comprehensive Economic Development Strategy Report and has approved the document.
-The CEDS report was reviewed and approved in accordance with the requirements described under the EDA guidelines for CEDS.
-The approval of the 2009 CEDS document does not constitute the approval of any project mentioned in it.
+In 2010 the Regional Office of the U.S. Department of Commerce, Economic Development Administration, completed and approved the South Western/Greater Bridgeport 2009 Comprehensive Economic Development Strategy Report.
+The approval does not constitute the approval of any project mentioned in the CEDS.
 However, the continuance of an acceptable and effective planning process that is approved by EDA staff each year is required to maintain eligibility for funding as outlined in EDA's regulations.
-Therefore, it is important to continue to define, document, maintain and improved upon your planning process on an annual basis as a requirement for EDA funding.
-Furthermore, we are required to submit an annual CEDS update due January 30th each year in order to maintain eligibility for EDA financial assistance.
+It is important to continue to define, document, maintain and improve upon the economic development planning process on an annual basis as a requirement for EDA funding.